FAPE

 Did you know that there dozens, if not hundreds, of Supreme Court cases that changed Special Education?

-There’s a lot of talk right now about the Supreme Court.
-Should he appoint, should he wait?
+There’s a lot of talk right now about the Supreme Court, expanding the Supreme Court and so on.
 And maybe, with all the “noise” out there, you’re ignoring it.
 Maybe you think it doesn’t apply to you.
 But, the Supreme Court has handed down some very important decisions regarding Special Education.

 I don’t know what the actual breakdown is–how many cases that are heard by the SCOTUS are special education cases, as a percentage.
 But, it’s enough that we do need to be concerned about who is deciding.
 This is exactly why all Special Needs parents need to be involved in advocacy.

 IDEA sets the framework for what schools should be doing.
-And state regs may further define it for us or give more details.
+And state regulations may further define it for us or give more details.
 But much of the nitty-gritty is still determined by case law.
 And this is only SCOTUS case law that I am presenting, just because we have a SCOTUS vacancy right now.

 There is still much fascinating information in the federal district courts.
 Many parties choose to stop after a federal decision.
 Or, the SCOTUS can refuse to hear the case, thus cementing the Federal court decision.